nathancrews/LandXML2glTF/README.md

 # LandXML2glTF
-Converts file format LandXML (versions 1.2, 2.0) to glTF for fast 3D viewing
+Converts LandXML file format, versions 2.0 and 1.2, to .glTF files for 3D viewing integration

+Build Instructions:

+Prerequisites:

+The GDAL (PROJ) library is used for WGS84 geolocation and requires an runtime evironment variable, PROJ_LIB pointing to the location for the requird proj.db file.
+A proj.db file is provided in the \LXML2glTF\data directory.

+Example: PROJ_LIB="D:\GitHub\LandXML2glTF\LXML2glTF\data"

+Building with Visual Studio for x64:

+Open the LandXML2glTF\LXML2glTF\LandXML2glTF.sln solution file and build release or debug x64 targets.